netizen-a/dylink/README.md

 ## Supported platforms

-Dylink has been implemented for all major platforms aside from WASM, but has only been locally tested on Windows and Linux.
+Dylink has been implemented for all major platforms aside from WASM, but has only been tested on Windows and Linux.

 | Windows | Linux | MacOS    | WASM |
 |:-------:|:-----:|:--------:|------|